Real Name | Fredrick Aaron Savage |

 - Fred Savage is currently Married (Jennifer Lynn Stone)

-- Which college/university did Fred Savage go to?
-Fred Savage went to Stanford University
+- Which school did Fred Savage go to?
+Fred Savage attended Stanford University

 - Fred Savage has 2 kids

-- Fred Savage kids names are Lily, Oliver
+- Fred Savage childrens names are Lily, Oliver

 FAQ